William Anselmi

-William Anselmi (1958-2025) was an Italian-born academic and writer.
+William Anselmi (1958-2025) was an Italian-born Canadian academic and writer.
 His work focused on Italian poetry (neoavanguardia, sperimentalismo); Italian Canadian literature and culture; narratives of displacement; the body organic/technological; the Image vs. the Word; media: television, cinema, Italian alternative music; environments of technological communication.

 Academic life

 Dr. Anselmi received an MA from Carleton University in 1983 and a PhD in Comparative Literature in 1992 from l'Université de Montréal, with a dissertation entitled Sperimentalismo e/o avanguardia poetiche pratiche del Gruppo 63.
 He then returned to Carleton University as an assistant professor, before coming to the University of Alberta, serving first as Associate Professor and then Professor of Italian and Italian-Canadian Literature and Culture.

 Sopranos 101

-Dr. Anselmi received national attention in the mid-2000s for a series of televised lectures he gave on The Sopranos as a cultural representation of Italian heritage in North America.
+In the mid-2000s, Anselmi gave a series of televised lectures on The Sopranos as a cultural representation of Italian heritage in North America.
 The lectures aired after episodes of the series on Telelatino.
 In an interview for the National Post Anselmi states that:

-The Sopranos uses the Mafia as a metaphor to really talk about the American dream, and take it apart episode by episode. ...
-In the negative space of this Mafia family you actually find those values that are not present any more in the American dream.
-So the shadow, the negative side of the American dream, has those values, and those values are very ancient values such as trust, respect—very biblical, you know, sort of old Bible, Old Testament values, friendship.
+The writers of The Sopranos use the Mafia as a cultural reference point to explore and critique the 'American Dream'.
+Whether intentional or not, however, there is an irony in this approach, as the characters and their stories are consistently devoid of those values which are core to the mythos in which Americans choose to locate themselves.
+Rather than showcasing an ideal - that shining city upon the hill - Tony's trials and tribulations reveal a shadow world, one that is more nightmare than dream, where ancient core beliefs and principles like loyalty, trust and friendship have become tainted and distorted 'family' values.